Soft focus background image

 Inside the Book

-A resilient mother's struggle to fight for justice and survive breast cancer on her own terms.
-LIVING TO DIE is an impeccably researched narrative spanning a missed diagnosis, courtroom drama, jury misconduct, and the legal ramifications that follow.
+A resilient mother's struggle to survive breast cancer on her own terms.
+An impeccably researched narrative spanning years of a courtroom drama

 For Readers Who...

-Would like to go behind the scenes in a complex, real medical and legal thriller.
-For those who savor a heartwarming family drama.
-If you or a loved one has been diagnosed with breast cancer, have been misdiagnosed, or are interested in alternative medicine
+Would like to go behind the scenes in the true story of a complex medical and legal thriller.
+If you or a loved one has been diagnosed with breast cancer, has been misdiagnosed, or are interested in alternative medicine

 Ideal For